-Turning to wealth inequality, we first relax our assumption of no portfolio rebalancing.
+First, we relax our assumption of no portfolio rebalancing.
 To get an idea of a plausible amount of rebalancing, we rely on aggregate country-level flow-of-funds data on the holdings of different asset categories by households, and we compute their response to a QE shock by means of local projections.
-Then, in line with the responses of these variables to the shock, we simulate a scenario in which quantitative easing increases aggregate holdings of stocks by 0.7% to 1.6% across the four countries.
-In addition, in line with the household finance literature on trading, 28 we account for more reallocation by wealthy households, which are likely to be more attentive and trade more, by calibrating their stock holdings to increase by 2% more than the holdings of households in the middle quintile.
+Then, in line with the responses of these variables to the shock, we simulate a scenario in which quantitative easing increases aggregate holdings of stocks by 0.6% to 2.0% across countries (except for France, where we estimate a decline of 0.9%).
+In addition, in line with the household finance literature on trading,32 we account for more reallocation by wealthy households, which are likely to be more attentive and trade more, by calibrating their stock holdings to increase by 2% more than the holdings of households in the middle quintile.

-We find that stock trading affects the distribution of net wealth only very little (Figure 8, bottom left panel), increasing mean wealth in the top quintile by about 0.2%.
-Correspondingly, Table 2 documents that the Gini coefficient on wealth under this alternative scenario (robustness scenario 3) declines to 69.16% (compared to 68.15% for the baseline scenario).
+We find that stock trading affects the distribution of net wealth only very little (Figure 9, left panel), increasing mean wealth in the top quintile by about 0.1%.
+Correspondingly, Table 2 documents that the Gini coefficient on wealth under this alternative scenario (robustness scenario 1) declines to 69.143% (compared to 69.135% for the baseline scenario).
 This is explained by the fact that the share of stocks in the portfolios of European households lies below 5% even for the top wealth quintile.
 We view this finding as an upper bound of the extent to which active portfolio rebalancing can affect wealth inequality because evidence from micro data, including the influential work of Calvet et al. (2009) and Brunnermeier and Nagel (2008), typically estimates that (if at all) individual households tend to actively rebalance in the opposite direction, i.e., by selling (not buying) risky financial assets after experiencing high returns.

-Finally, our treatment of wealth inequality does not account for a possible heterogeneity in the responses of house prices across regions (arising, e.g., due to differences in elasticity of housing supply).
+Second, our treatment of wealth inequality does not account for a possible heterogeneity in the responses of house prices across regions (arising, e.g., due to differences in elasticity of housing supply).
 For this reason, we also investigate a scenario in which the prices of more expensive houses (measured in EUR per square meter) react more strongly to quantitative easing.
-This calibration is based on our estimates exploiting regional data from Spain, which suggests that the prices of more expensive houses respond more strongly to monetary policy.29 Specifically, the dispersion in the responses of house prices across Spanish provinces is about 3 percentage points.
-Figure 8 shows the comparison of our baseline results with those obtained by assuming that the increase in house prices due to the QE shock also depends on the level of house prices.30 Because poorer households tend to own less expensive houses, this alternative assumption increases the dispersion of growth rates of net wealth across quintiles: for the second lowest net wealth quintile,
+This calibration is based on our estimates exploiting regional data from Spain, which suggests that the prices of more expensive houses respond more strongly to monetary policy.33 Specifically, the dispersion in the responses of house prices across Spanish provinces is about 3 percentage points.
+The right panel of Figure 9 shows the comparison of our baseline results with those obtained by assuming that the increase in house prices due to the QE shock also depends on the level of house prices.34 Because poorer households tend to own less expensive houses, this alternative assumption increases the dispersion of growth rates of net wealth across quintiles: for the second lowest net wealth quintile, mean wealth grows by 0.6%, while for the top quintile the mean wealth increases by almost 1% (compared to around 0.6% for the baseline).
+Table 2 shows that under this scenario (robustness scenario 2) the Gini coefficient for

-28For example, Calvet et al. (2009) find that more educated and wealthier households tend to rebalance their portfolios more actively.
+32For example, Calvet et al. (2009) find that more educated and wealthier households tend to rebalance their portfolios more actively.
 Similar, Bilias et al. (2010) report that households with higher education, income and net financial wealth trade more.

-$^{^{29}}$ See Figure C.3 in the online Appendix C. Spain is the only country in our sample for which quarterly data on regional house prices are available since 1999.
+$^{^{33}}$ See Figure C.5 in the online Appendix C. Spain is the only country in our sample for which quarterly data on regional house prices are available since 1999.
 Fagereng et al. (2020) estimate positive unconditional correlation between the level of wealth and returns to wealth in Norwegian data.